© Ammergauer Alpen GmbH, Photo: Florian Wagner

 The Lüftl painting

-The brightly painted facades of the houses are particularly striking in the Ammertal and Oberammergau.
-The place is known not only for the passion plays, but also for Lüftl painting - an old craft that has been known since ancient times.
+In Oberammergau in particular, the brightly painted facades of the houses catch the eye.
+The town is not only known for the Passion Play, but also for Lüftlmalerei – an old craft that has been known since ancient times.

-The colored pictures on the houses were not just for decoration.
-They were intended to create an illusion that the architecture did not actually provide: columns, windows, stairs or doors.
+The colorful pictures on the houses were not just for decoration: saints and other religious motifs on the facades were meant to protect the house.
+Other paintings, however, were meant to create an illusion that the architecture did not actually provide: columns, windows, stairs or doors.

-The Lüftl painters also painted artistic figures and religious motifs onto the walls.
-Franz Seraph Zwinck, one of the best local Lüftl painters of the 18th century, created many of these masterpieces, including the painting on the Pilatushaus.
+Franz Seraph Zwinck from Oberammergau, one of the best Lüftl painters of the 18th century, created many of these masterpieces.
+Among them are the painting on the Pilatushaus, but also paintings in the other places in the Ammergau Alps Nature Park.

 © MoorSymphonie